eliseaston/CV/README.md

 #### Any other qualifications

-Intermediate certificate in Adobe Photoshop Intermediate certificate in Adobe InDesign
+Intermediate certificates in Adobe Photoshop and Adobe InDesign

 ## Experience